Turboscient/OMDb-API/README.md

 # shopify-front-end

-This is currently a work in progress, and should be finished within a couple of days (currently it is May 3rd, 2021)
+This is currently a work in progress, and should be finished within a couple of days (currently it is May 3rd, 2021).
+This is a going to be my submission for the Shopify Frontend Challenge.

 ## Project setup
 ```